 Who should attend:

 This course is beneficial for merchant partners who have a co-brand program with an issuing bank.

 - Enrollment closes one business day prior to the session start date for virtual courses.
 You will not be able to enroll in a virtual course on the day of the session.

-- Register for any virtual course at least three weeks in advance and receive a 15% discount.
+- Register for select multi-day virtual courses at least six weeks in advance and receive a 15% discount.
 Enter the code Save15 at checkout to receive this offer.